MUTCD Changes II: Retroreflectivity Requirements

 Our six part series on these changes is:

-In my previous post, I reviewed some of the changes to the definitions in the 2009 Edition of the Manual on Uniform Traffic Control Devices (MUTCD), published by the U.S. Department of Transportation Federal highway Administration (FHWA).
+In our previous post, we reviewed some of the changes to the definitions in the 2009 Edition of the Manual on Uniform Traffic Control Devices (MUTCD), published by the U.S. Department of Transportation Federal highway Administration (FHWA).

 As a reminder, any and all private roads that are open to public travel, even if they are owned privately, are required to apply the new standards.
 This post will help inform you of some of the new retroreflectivity standards, and some methods you can use to determine if you are in compliance.